Nightshades

 Identifying Disease

-• Prune tomatoes by removing side shoots (called “suckers”) and low-hanging leaves for a better harvest.
+Prune tomatoes by removing side shoots (called “suckers”) and low-hanging leaves for a better harvest.
 Suckers are the stems that sprout sideways from the base of the plant and from the points of branch division.

 Add plenty of organic matter to your soil before planting.
 For example, compost can provide plants with the required nutrients & minerals.
 Adding lime and eggshells to your mix can help prevent blossom end rot, a common nightshade disease where the bottom of the fruit rots.

 Verticillium Wilt is a fungal disease that could affect your tomato plants.
-Symptoms start with older leaves developing yellow, v-shaped areas, and the leaf will eventually turn brown and die.
+Symptoms start with older leaves developing yellow, v-shaped areas; the leaf will eventually turn brown and die.
 The loss of leaves will typically leave sunscald on the fruit and diminish the plant’s yield.
 The best way to deal with fungal diseases is by avoiding wetting the leaves & fruits when watering, sanitizing tools, and rotating crops.

 One of the best ways to avoid dealing with disease-ridden plants is by choosing disease-resistant varieties.
-Typically the strength of resistance is provided on the seed packet, but you can always search for varieties online!
+Typically, the strength of resistance is provided on the seed packet, but you can always search for varieties online!

 Sources: Savvy Gardening, Gardening Know How, Morning Chores, The Kitchn, Gardener’s Path, Unsplash